 - 12.4 Unless a penalty is accompanied by a bar on future entry, all candidates penalised by loss of marks or disqualification, may retake the component(s), unit(s) or qualification(s) affected in the next examination series or assessment opportunity if the specification permits this. - 12.5 Candidates in England are not able to retake individual GCSE units at a later series.

 They will have to retake the whole subject, carrying forward the controlled assessment mark.
-This means that in these cases, candidates will generally have a twelve month wait for an opportunity to retake the examination. - 12.6 Heads of centre may wish to take further action themselves in cases of candidate malpractice.
+This means that candidates will generally have to wait twelve months before retaking the examination(s). - 12.6 Heads of centre may wish to take further action themselves in cases of candidate malpractice.